How to Get Your Confidence Back After a Silver Divorce

 Remember that no matter what anybody has told you in life, you are enough.
 You are worthy of respect and love.
 And you are stronger and smarter than you know.

 What self-confidence issues do you deal with as you recover from divorce after 50?
 What loving messages will you tell yourself as you rebuild self-esteem from divorce after 50?
+Why do you think that there are so many silver divorces these days?
 Please join the conversation below.